element-foundation/construction-paper/Construction-Paper.md

 For a more advanced read, reference Appendix, [Section B](#b-convergent-curve-parameter-configuration).
 This section goes deeper into this process and analyzes the curve parameterization for the constant constant power sum invariant.

-### 4.4 Staking Yield Tokens
+### 4.4 Providing Liquidity for Yield Tokens
 YTs are a bit harder to predict and do not have a known output value.
 They do, however, track their base asset proportionally, which means impermanent loss and other side effects are less likely.
 For YTs, Element will initially use the regular constant product formula and in future R&D, possibly pursue an alternative curve.

 YTs will have less liquidity since the yield held on a position will always be less than the principal.
-However, due to shifting APYs, Yield token compounding, and other structured products, it is expected that there will be significant volume and profitability in staking YTs on an AMM.
+However, due to shifting APYs, Yield token compounding, and other structured products, it is expected that there will be significant volume and profitability in providing liquidity for YTs on an AMM.

 ## 5. Market Forces
 High fixed rate yield is subsidized by the market forces described in this section.
 The casual user subsidizes the active DeFi user's strategies by securing a fixed rate yield at a discount on what the DeFi user earns.
 The active DeFi user’s participation subsidizes the value of the fixed rate yield.
 The below sections dive deeper into the various market forces.